Tafara-N/alx-backend/0x03-queuing_system_in_js/README.md

 Directory: 0x03-queuing_system_in_js
 File: 4-redis_advanced_op.js

-5. Node Redis client publisher and subscriber mandatory
+### 5. Node Redis client publisher and subscriber

-In a file named 5-subscriber.js, create a redis client:
+In a file named `5-subscriber.js`, create a redis client:

-On connect, it should log the message Redis client connected to the server On error, it should log the message Redis client not connected to the server: ERROR MESSAGE It should subscribe to the channel holberton school channel When it receives message on the channel holberton school channel, it should log the message to the console When the message is KILL_SERVER, it should unsubscribe and quit In a file named 5-publisher.js, create a redis client:
+- On connect, it should log the message `Redis client connected to the server`
+- On error, it should log the message `Redis client not connected to the server: ERROR MESSAGE`
+- It should subscribe to the channel `holberton school channel`
+- When it receives message on the channel `holberton school channel`, it should log the message to the console
+- When the message is `KILL_SERVER`, it should unsubscribe and quit

+In a file named `5-publisher.js`, create a redis client:

-On connect, it should log the message Redis client connected to the server On error, it should log the message Redis client not connected to the server: ERROR MESSAGE Write a function named publishMessage:
+- On connect, it should log the message `Redis client connected to the server`
+- On error, it should log the message `Redis client not connected to the server: ERROR MESSAGE`
+- Write a function named `publishMessage`:
-It will take two arguments: message (string), and time (integer - in ms) After time millisecond:
+    - It will take two arguments: `message` (string), and `time` (integer - in ms)
+    - After `time` millisecond:
-The function should log to the console About to send MESSAGE The function should publish to the channel holberton school channel, the message passed in argument after the time passed in arguments
+        - The function should log to the console `About to send MESSAGE`
+        - The function should publish to the channel `holberton school channel`, the message passed in argument after the time passed in arguments
 - At the end of the file, call:

 ```bash